lbovet/el4j/trunk/el4j/framework/apps/refdb/app/gui-tiger/README.txt

 To accelerate the construction of this prototype, we have concentrated on the configuration interface.
 In particular, remoting the repository is currently broken.

-We have yet to provide the full capabilities of refdb; the impossibility to create/delete entities is particularly annoying.
+We have yet to provide the full capabilities of refdb; the impossibility to create entities is particularly annoying.